 For lymphoma, most standard chemotherapy protocols last between 16 and 24 weeks.

-Dogs and cats today have a better chance of being successfully treated for neoplasia and cancer than they did ten years ago!
+Dogs and cats today have a better chance of being successfully treated for cancer than they did ten years ago!
 The more we learn about canine and feline cancers, the more pets’ lives we can improve and save.